 Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

-Outpatient rehab is a form of substance abuse treatment that doesn’t require overnight stays at a hospital or residential facility.
+Outpatient rehab is a form of substance use treatment that doesn’t require overnight stays at a hospital or residential facility.
 It can serve as an effective and flexible option for those looking to recover from substance use disorders (SUDs).
 Although they’re less intensive than inpatient or residential rehabilitation, outpatient rehab programs entail a wide variety of therapeutic interventions and services, and can take place in many different settings.1,2

 Outpatient treatment provides patients with the appropriate treatment intensity, as well as professional support and accountability that they’ll need—taking into account SUD severity, strengths, goals, and treatment objectives.
 This page will help readers understand more about what classifies outpatient rehab, the benefits and challenges associated with outpatient care, and how to pay for outpatient treatment.

 What is Outpatient Rehab?

 Outpatient rehab is a form of alcohol or drug rehabilitation that allows patients to live at home (or in another safe and therapeutic environment, such as sober living) while still working or going to school.
 In outpatient rehab, patients typically visit a treatment center, hospital, mental health clinic, or behavioral counselor on a regular basis during specific hours and days of the week.1,3 Some outpatient rehab programs offer evening and weekend sessions, making it easier for patients to balance treatment needs with personal, family and professional responsibilities or obligations.1

 There are different levels of intensity of outpatient rehab programs.
-Outpatient treatment settings can also vary, and may take place in substance abuse treatment centers, community health clinics, mental health clinics, hospital-affiliated clinics, office settings, or residential facilities that provide outpatient clinics.1
+Outpatient treatment settings can also vary, and may take place in substance use treatment centers, community health clinics, mental health clinics, hospital-affiliated clinics, office settings, or residential facilities that provide outpatient clinics.1